bradeyre/platinum-repairs/BUILD_DOCUMENTATION.md

 - ✅ Proper error handling
 - ✅ Debug logging
 - ✅ No local browser storage (session-only data)
+- ✅ **Workshop Assignment Filtering**: Exclude Device Doctor tickets assigned to "Durban Workshop" or "Cape Town Workshop" (these are already assigned and not available for claiming)

 ## 🔍 Debug Endpoints